 Don’t overlook your backsplash when considering remodeling your bathroom.
-Incorporate a fresh, new backsplash to polish off your bathroom remodel.
+Consider some fresh, new bathroom backsplash ideas to polish off your remodel.
 A thoughtfully designed backsplash (and side splashes for those sinks situated in a corner) adds beauty as well as function to your bathroom.

 No material works as well as tile in the bathroom – it protects against moisture, holds up well against wear and tear, cleans easily, is hygienic, and it is available in a wide range of shapes, colors, cost, and styles.
 Tiles today are manufactured in a way that makes them more durable than ever, whether made of ceramic, porcelain, concrete, or stone.